Abner Nangwale

-Eng Abner Nangwale (1932 – January 17, 2013) was a Ugandan politician and member of the Uganda People's Congress.
-He served as the Minister of Works within the administration of President Milton Obote from 1980 until July 1985.
+Abner Nangwale (1932 – January 17, 2013) was a Ugandan politician and member of the Uganda People's Congress.
+He served as the Minister of Works within the administration of President Milton Obote II from 1980 until July 1985.

+Background

+Nangwale was born in Bukigai, located in present-day Bududa District, in 1932.

+Political career

+He was elected as an MP of the Parliament of Uganda for Manjia County, before his appointment as Minister of Works by President Obote in 1980.
+He served as the Minister of Works within the administration of President Milton Obote II from 1980 until July 1985.
 As Minister, Nangwale expanded the government's efforts to provide free, universal education to Ugandan students.
 Nangwale led the construction of several new Teachers Training Colleges (TTC), now called as Parents Teachers Colleges (PTCs), to train new Ugandan teachers and educators.

-Nangwale was born in Bukigai, located in present-day Bududa District, in 1932.
-He was elected as an MP of the Parliament of Uganda for Manjia County, before his appointment as Minister of Works by President Obote in 1980.
+Personal life

+Nangwale was married with a number a number of children including Dorothy Nangwale Oulanyah.

+Death

 Nangwale died at his home in Bududa, Uganda, on January 17, 2013, at the age of 80.
+His body was laid to rest in Nalufutu, Bunamubi parish- Bukigai sub-county in Bududa District.